sdoerstling/medical_crowdfunding/README.md

 ### Data preparation and cleaning

+- if code maps to personal history of (Z8)... look in top 3 codes to see if there is an alternative

 - run algorithm on campaigns that did not make it in the first time

 -	Impact of adding stopwords to spark-jsl-ccsr on classification accuracy

 -	Infer disease categories from procedures or updates
   -	this adds almost 3k campaigns back in the mix
   - after doing this, seems to slightly improve classification accuracy and F1
   - should definitely run spark-jsl_wip to have other options, this will likely improve sample size and performance
    - a potential extension could be taking all identified entities, and then use these as a word search based approach

-Flow would be:
+      - Flow would be:
         1. spark-jsl on all documents
         2. gather all mapped terms, clean, lowercase, dictionary to mapped category (may be some terms mapped to multiple categories)
         3. word search over all documents
         4. then evaluate if more campaigns have an identified disease category
         5. if so, then see if that second pass impacts classification performance

-- quantify number of campaigns changed by winsorization
-- Need to figure out final inclusion/exclusion criteria, missing data percentage, etc.

-- analyze missing data for number of shares

 ### Visualizations